The Best and Worst Diets for Heart Health

 The acronym stands for Dietary Approaches to Stop Hypertension, and the plan was designed by the National Heart, Lung, and Blood Institute specifically to lower blood pressure and prevent hypertension.
 DASH emphasizes foods high in fiber, vitamins, and minerals, and low in saturated fat, salt, and sugar, and the concept has withstood scientific scrutiny for 20 years: It’s effective for lowering blood pressure and cholesterol.

-On the DASH Diet, you’ll be eating plenty of fruits and vegetables, whole grains, beans, nuts, fish, poultry, and low-fat dairy, while taking it easy on fatty meats, sweets, and high-sodium processed foods.
+On this heart healthy diet, you’ll be eating plenty of fruits and vegetables, whole grains, beans, nuts, fish, poultry, and low-fat dairy, while taking it easy on fatty meats, sweets, and high-sodium processed foods (which are some of the worst foods for your heart) .

 A typical day on the DASH Diet: Breakfast: Yogurt with fruit and nuts.
 Lunch: Turkey and roasted vegetable sandwich on whole-wheat bread.
 Snack: Vegetables with hummus or guacamole for a snack.
 Dinner: Fish with vegetables and brown rice.